-Sd/-(CA Dr. B. S. Kundu) Partner

-Membership No. 051221 UDIN: 24051221BKJSKS1004
+Sd/-(CA Dr. B. S. Kundu) Partner Membership No. 051221 UDIN: 24051221BKJSKS1004

-Place: Kolkata Date: 22 May, 2024 COMMENTS OF C&AG
+COMMENTS OF C&AG

-COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143(6) (b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF GARDEN REACH SHIPBUILDERS & LIMITED.
-ENGINEERS KOLKATA FOR

-31 MARCH 2024.
+COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA UNDER SECTION 143(6) (b) OF THE COMPANIES ACT, 2013 ON THE FINANCIAL STATEMENTS OF GARDEN REACH SHIPBUILDERS & ENGINEERS LIMITED, KOLKATA FOR 31 MARCH 2024.

-The preparation of financial statements of Garden Reach Shipbuilders & Engineers reporting framework prescribed under the Companies Act, 2013 (Act) is the responsibility of the management of the company.
+The preparation of financial statements of Garden Reach Shipbuilders & Engineers Limited, Kolkata for the year ended 31 March 2024 in accordance with the financial reporting framework prescribed under the Companies Act, 2013 (Act) is the responsibility of the management of the company.
 The statutory auditor appointed by the Comptroller and Auditor General of India under Section 139(5) of the Act is responsible for expressing opinion on the financial statements under section 143 of the Act based on independent audit in accordance with standards on auditing prescribed under section 143(10) of the Act.
-This is stated to have been done by them vide their
+This is stated to have been done by them vide their Audit Report dated 22 May 2024.